techlore/Plexus-app/PRIVACY.md

   - App package
   - App version
   - App build
+  - Installation source of the app (Google Play alternative/F-Droid/apk)
   - ROM name
   - Device brand and model (only if Stock ROM is selected)
   - ROM build
   - Android version
-  - Installation source of the app (Google Play or F-Droid)
+  - de-Googled device or microG
   - Your rating
   - Any information you optionally submit in the notes field

-- No other personally identifiable information is stored on the server.
+Except for the data mentioned above, no other personally identifiable information is stored on the server.

-- This app does not contain any trackers, you can check the [εxodus report](https://reports.exodus-privacy.eu.org/en/reports/tech.techlore.plexus/latest/).
+This app does not contain any trackers, you can check the [εxodus report](https://reports.exodus-privacy.eu.org/en/reports/tech.techlore.plexus/latest/).

 ## Changes to our privacy policy